Toowoombawest/ChurchWebsite/content/post/pewsheet1921.md

 #### Sentence

-> There is no one who has left house or brothers or sisters or mother or father or children or fields, for Jesus’ sake, who will not receive a hundredfold now in this age, with persecutions, and in the age to come eternal life..
-Mark 10.29-30
+> Prepare the way of the Lord, make his paths straight.
+For the glory of the Lord shall be revealed, and all people shall see it together.
+Luke 3.4; Isaiah 40.5a

 #### Prayer of the Day

-> Merciful God, in your Son you call not the righteous but sinners to repentance: draw us away from the easy road that leads to destruction, and guide us into paths that lead to life abundant, that in seeking your truth, and obeying your will, we may know the joy of being a disciple of Jesus our Saviour; who lives and reigns with ;you and the Holy Spirit, one God, now and forever.
+> Merciful God, you sent your messengers the prophets to preach repentance and prepare the way for our salvation: give us grace to heed their warnings and forsake our sins, that we may greet with joy the coming of Jesus Christ our Redeemer, who lives and reigns with you and the Holy Spirit, one God, now and for ever.
 Amen

 #### Next Sundays Bible Readings
-> * **First Reading**: Job 23: 1 - 9, 16 - 17
+> * **First Reading**: Malachi 3: 1-14
-> * **Second Reading**: Hebrews 4: 12 - 16
+> * **Second Reading**: Philippians 1: 1-11
-> * **Gospel Reading**: Mark 10: 17 - 31
+> * **Gospel Reading**: Luke3: 1-6
-> * **Psalm**: Psalm 22: 1 - 15
+> * **Psalm**: Song of Zechariah

 ---